huttadam/API-Webserver-Travel-Plan/README.md

 Databases are an essential feature for API webservers and the storing and management of data needs to be a process that is functional, flexible and tailored to my skill level.
 For my API travel planners database system I have selected PostgreSQL, which is a well-known,scalable, open-source and reputable database program which is utlized on a wide-range of applications throughout the I.T industry.
 Some reasons for my choice as follows

 #### Contraints
-A key feature of PostgreSQL are its contraints .In simple terms, contrainsts assist in controlling data types of data with rules.
+A key feature of PostgreSQL are its contraints .In simple terms, contrainsts assist in controlling types of data with rules.
 Some examples of these contraints are foreign key constraints, unique constraints, and check constraints.
 These features help ensure data integrity is kept at the  database level, preventing the inserting of inconsistent or invalid data and keeping structing when deletions are made.
 In my API project, the ability to enforce and maintain data types, relationships between tables (Primary/Foreign Key) and integrity with contraints is a an essential factor for is functionality.

 #### Robustness
 PostgreSQL has a large set of features that can be used to facilitate multiple requirements.
 These features are attributed to the success and and popularity of PostgreSQL.
-An example of these features would be its ACID ((Atomicity, Consistency, Isolation, Durability)) complicance which simply means that data integrity is maintained during interactions with the database when most common mistakes or problems would occur.
+An example of these features would be its ACID (Atomicity, Consistency, Isolation, Durability) complicance which simply means that data integrity is maintained during interactions with the database when most common mistakes or problems would occur.
 Another feature to explain its robustness is MVCC (Multi-Version Concurrency Control) which improves performance especially in a multi-user database.
-While handling muitple transactions the database does not lock, it simultaneously processes the transactions and records these versions in-case a rollback or data integrityis compromised in any way.
+While handling muitple transactions the database does not lock, it simultaneously processes the transactions and records these versions in-case a rollback or data integrity is compromised in any way.

 #### Scalability
 PostgreSQL is suited for large and small datasets.
-While starting off with a small dataset , as data grows and become more complicated , postgreSQL is able to support this growth anf of course we can  adopt additional features to suite this change as required.
+While starting off with a small dataset , as data grows and become more complicated , postgreSQL is able to support this growth and of course we can  adopt additional features to suite this change as required.

 #### Compareable to other databases
 As mentioned above, PostgreSQL has many benefits and well suited for my API project.
 However, when compared to other databases and their benfits, some noted drawbacks are noted when trying to acheive specfifc goals, these are as follows.

 MySQL - Another database which uses SQL language.
-While not object relational like postgresql, MySQL as a smaller learning curve than PostgreSQL.
+While not object relational like postgresql, MySQL has a smaller learning curve than PostgreSQL.
 As I am new to API's and manageing data the simpler syntax could be an added benefit for speed and going thorough a learning process.
 In addition to this, MySQL also utilizes cloud compatibility, which is attractive for projects/companies looking for the future and requiring a huge scaled database.

 Oracle - A key featue of Oracle is it is a multi-model system.
-In simple terms this means that several applications utilise the same database and benfit from using the same models.
-Not only does this derease workload but streamlines application bulding to suite a already designed database.
+In simple terms this means that several applications utilise the same database and benefit from using the same models.
+Not only does this decrease workload but streamlines application building to suite a already designed database.

 ### R4 - Identify and discuss the key functionalities and benefits of an ORM